Sub-Committee: Mental Health Interpreting

 Chair: David McQuiggin

 - Danielle Ferndale

 Sub-Committee: Educational Interpreting

 The scope of the ASLIA Interpreting in Educational Settings (IES) sub-committee is to advance the interpreting competency and professionalism of those providing Auslan/English interpreting services within the domain of K-12 (Kindergarten to Grade 12) educational settings.
-The aim is to address workforce issues on a national basis – particularly by providing information, resources and support – to work towards decreasing the number of persons working in this domain without interpreter training qualifications and/or NAATI (National Accreditation Authority of Translators and Interpreters) credentials, and subsequently, increasing the numbers within the workforce with interpreter training qualifications and/or NAATI credentials at a minimum Paraprofessional level.
+The aim is to address workforce issues on a national basis – particularly by providing information, resources and support – to work towards decreasing the number of persons working in this domain without interpreter training qualifications and/or NAATI (National Accreditation Authority of Translators and Interpreters) credentials, and subsequently, increasing the numbers within the workforce with interpreter training qualifications and/or NAATI credentials at a minimum Certified Provisional Interpreter Level.

 - Christy Filipich (WA)

 Regional Advisory Committees Regional Advisory Committees (RACs) have existed in some form since the 1980’s to assist NAATI to receive advice from the profession and the community, across Australia, on a regular basis.
 Each RAC is supported and administered by the relevant State Manager.
 Members are drawn from a cross-section of the community including representatives from professional associations, local language service providers, government bodies, educational institutions, community bodies and individual practitioners.
 RAC members are appointed via a nomination through their local NAATI Office.

 The major roles of the Regional Advisory Committees include: